Calorie Deficit Calculator

 Why am I not losing weight despite being in a calculated deficit?

-How many calories should I cut to lose 2 pounds per week?
+How many calories do I need to cut to lose 1 kg per week?

-Losing 2 lbs (approx. 0.9 kg) of fat requires a cumulative weekly deficit of 7,000 calories, or 1,000 calories per day.
-This is the upper limit of safe weight loss and is generally recommended only for individuals with a higher BMI or those under professional supervision to avoid nutrient deficiencies.
+Losing 1 kg of fat requires a cumulative weekly deficit of approximately 7,700 calories, or 1,100 calories per day.
+This is at the aggressive end of safe weight loss and is generally appropriate only for individuals with a BMI above 30 or those under clinical supervision.
+At lower body weights, a 1,100-calorie daily deficit often pushes total intake below safe minimums and is not sustainable without muscle loss.

-What formula does this calorie deficit calculator use?
+What formula does the calorie deficit calculator use?

 Can I lose weight without a calorie deficit?